wesleypretoh/First-class-frontend/README.md

 - Back new forms/endpoints with Zod schemas in `schemas/index.ts` and parse inputs before hitting Prisma.
 - Serialize Prisma results with `toISOString()` for dates and Zod guards (e.g., `DeviceInfoSchema`) before returning to clients.
 - Update `types/next-auth.d.ts` when augumenting session or user payloads so hooks/components receive strong typing.
+- Keep user preference enums (`lib/user-preferences.ts`, `lib/color-theme.ts`) in sync when expanding theme or accent options.
+- Extend `SUPPORTED_LOCALES` if you introduce languages, and mirror the change in preference schemas so stored language preferences remain valid.

 **Styling & Localization**
 - Mirror CSS class structures from existing pages; prefer server components for layout, client components for interactivity.